y4suda/BEMM-GEN/tutorial_en.md

 ## Citation
 If you use this program to create papers or other documents, please cite the following literature as much as possible.

 Takunori Yasuda, Rikuri Morita, Yasuteru Shigeta, Ryuhei Harada.
-(2024) Cellular Environment Mimicking Model GENerator: A tool for generating a cellular environment mimicking model.
+(2024) BEMM-GEN: A tool for generating a biomolecular environment mimicking model.
 Submitted.